gdw-workshop/2018_GDW_Workshop/exercises/Beast Part 2 - Molecular Clocks.md

 You are provided with a Maximum Likelihood (ML) tree based on 23 B. burgdorferi s.s. genomes (main chromosome only, excluding data for the plasmids).
 These samples were collected from a single site in Scotland during two time points, 1997 and 2013, so sixteen years apart.
 Because sampling was done at the same location both times, we can expect these isolates to be highly related.
 The key question is whether the isolates sampled at the later date are more genetically divergent from the root compared to the earlier isolates.
 In other words, **whether we see in an increase in root-to-tip divergence over time, consistent with a molecular clock**.

 The program we’ll use to test for a clock-like in the tree is called TempEst (Rambaut et al. 2016) and has been written by some of the same people who developed BEAST.
-Open the program and import the ML tree of the *Borrelia* genomes (“Bbss_SubTree.nwk”).
+Open the program (simply type 'temptest' in Terminal) and import the ML tree of the *Borrelia* genomes (“Bbss_SubTree.nwk”).
 In the ‘Sample Dates’ tab you will see the names of the 23 isolates containing the year of sampling at the end.
 Similar to setting up a BEAST analysis in BEAUti, we need to extract the date information from the names using the ‘Guess Dates’ option.
 The dates are the last part of the name and the prefix is an underscore so specify this before hitting OK.
 Make sure the dates look correct in the Date column.
 Click the ‘Tree’ tab to take a look at the tree and then the ‘Root-to-tip’ tab to examine the pattern.

 *What would your conclusion be at this point – do you see evidence for measurable evolution and a molecular clock?*